IQSS/dataverse/doc/sphinx-guides/source/admin/mail-groups.rst

 Creating a Mail Domain Group
 ----------------------------

-Mail Domain Groups can be created with a simple JSON file:
+Mail Domain Groups can be created with a simple JSON file such as domainGroup1.json:

 .. code-block:: json
-   :caption: domainGroup1.json
-   :name: domainGroup1.json

     {
       "name": "Users from @example.org",